wjzhengsh/blockchain/howto/peer_deploy_icp.md

 ### Configuration parameters
 {: #icp-peer-configuration-parms}

 The following table lists the configurable parameters of the {{site.data.keyword.blockchainfull_notm}} Platform, **specific to the peer component**, and their default values.
 If you are experimenting with the peer or getting started for the first time, use the default values of the database and storage parameters.
-Scroll to the peer component section to check the  `Install Peer` checkbox and provide the associated configuration information for that component only. **Although the Helm chart UI says no further configuration is required, you need to enter certain parameters to deploy a peer.**
+Scroll to the peer component section to check the  `Install Peer` check box and provide the associated configuration information for that component only. **Although the Helm chart UI says no further configuration is required, you need to enter certain parameters to deploy a peer.**

 #### General and global configuration parameters
 {: #peer-global-parameters}